 Sometimes you just need to customize

 With keyboards like Logitech MX Keys or G915 Lightspeed, you can use Logitech's software to create a personal, tailor-made experience just for you.
-Whether it's creating a macro or just making a cool lighting animation as you get a headshot in your game, making your keyboard your own can take things to a whole new level.
+Whether creating a macro or just making a cool lighting animation as you get a headshot in your game, making your keyboard your own can take things to a new level.